Idealistmatthew/IIBProj_Text2CompModel/README.md

 This README will serve as a brief outline of the repository and its structure so that if someone intends to continue working on the project that they can have a headstart on figuring how all these files fit together

-I will eventually leave a link to the final project report here so that people can have additional context to the repository
+I will eventually leave a link to the final project report here so that people can have additional context to the repository.

+The data and documents used in this project have been taken from Project Gutenberg and to the author's knowledge should be for fair use.
+If there is any issue with this, please contact the owner of this repository.

+The cleanliness of the code written in this project is not representative of the code standards the author uses in a production environment.

 ## Prerequisites